 Begin by burning the cast shadow next to the front feet.

-I will warn you now that I didn’t burn my shadows dark enough and had to re-burn them later on.
+I will warn you now that I didn’t burn my cast shadows dark enough and had to re-burn them later on.
 Which I will admit didn’t happen until part 2.

 Then reburn over the lines on the log so they are a brown color.
+These lines give shape to the log and visual interest.

 Now use the flat of the shader and burn long wide strokes that follow the contours of the log.